fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_packages_subprograms.md

       report "rx_busy goes low - new data has been received";
     end if;

-    -- check if correct value has been received by the rx module assert rx_data = x"55" -- report if not equal to expected byte. report "Incorrect byte received!"
+    -- check if correct value has been received by the rx moduel assert rx_data = x"55" -- report if not equal to expected byte. report "Incorrect byte received!"
       severity warning;